The EU in the world - population

 - Population density (tps00003)

-- Population on 1 January by age and sex (demo_pjan)
+- Population on 1 January by age group and sex (demo_pjangroup)

 - Fertility indicators (demo_find)